jingjieyeo/pytorch_linear_regression/README.md

 # Multiple Linear Regression
-Demonstration of multiple linear regression using Pytorch in Google Colab.
-Dataset is derived from GCAM, including historical data on GDP, population size, and energy consumption.
+This exercise demonstrates multiple linear regression (also called multiple regression), where two or more predictor variables (here, GDP and population) are used to predict a single outcome variable (building energy consumption).
+This differs from simple linear regression, which uses only one predictor, and from multivariate regression, which models multiple outcome variables simultaneously.
+The implementation uses PyTorch in Google Colab with a dataset derived from GCAM that includes historical GDP, population, and energy consumption data.